 “It’s no such thing.
 Don’t worry yourself so much.
 Abigail?”

-Abigail considered it, looked subtly to Tituba in the corner, who ignored her.
-This game was not much different than much of the work she did under Titoba’s watch.
+Abigail considered it and looked subtly to Tituba in the corner, who ignored her.
+This game was not much different than much of the work she did under Tituba’s watch.
 But to do it in front of the other girls…

 “Fine, but only this once,” she said.

 Ann’s face lit up.
-She filed a glass and grabbed an egg.
+She filled a glass and grabbed an egg.
 Tituba paid no mind to the girls, carrying on with her stitching; the Reverend’s good coat needed mending.

-The three girls situated themselves in front of the growing hearth, sitting cross-legged, knees touching.
+The three girls situated themselves in front of the glowing hearth, sitting cross-legged, knees touching.
 Ann set the glass in the middle of their small circle and handed the egg to Abigail.

-“You first,” he said.
+“You first,” she said.
 “Let’s see what kind of man you’ll marry.”

 Abigail knew what Ann was doing.
 She’d been the outcast since they moved to Salem Village three years prior.
-Her parents gone—the Parrises took her in—the other young girls had questions, Ann always at the head of the group.
-Abigail refused to answer them, not wanting to relieve the hard memories of losing her family to raiding indians and barely escaping with her life.
+When Abigail lost her parents the Parrises took her in.
+The other young girls had questions with Ann always at the head of the group.
+Abigail refused to answer them, not wanting to relive the hard memories of losing her family to raiding Indians and barely escaping with her life.
 Betty wouldn’t speak of it when asked; she was no gossip, and she only knew parts of the story.
 Her loyalty was a gift nonetheless.
-Ann hated not knowing, and was always trying to cause Abigail failure and misfortune.
-Now, she wanted to watch as the egg in the glass told Abigail that she would marry a butcher or a carpenter, where it was well known that Ann wanted to marry a doctor or a Reverend—she had no time for those who did hard labour.
+Ann hated not knowing and was always trying to cause Abigail failure and misfortune.
+Now, she wanted to watch as the egg in the glass told Abigail that she would marry a butcher or a carpenter, where it was well known that Ann wanted to marry a doctor or a reverend—she had no time for those who did hard labor.

 Abigail held the egg gingerly.
 She could feel Betty’s anxiousness rolling off her in weaves.

 With a sigh, Abigail cracked the egg into the glass.
-She held her breath as they all watched the broken yoke move through the water, waiting to see what shape would appear.
+She held her breath as they all watched the broken yolk move through the water, waiting to see what shape would appear.
 Ann smirked, surely hoping for something deplorable.
 Betty bit at her already raw fingernails.

 As the egg formed a menacing shape in the water, the smirk fell from Ann’s face and she looked to Abigail.
-Abigail felt the blood drain from.
+Abigail felt the blood drain from her.
 The cold seeped into her bones and she couldn’t feel the fire burning next to her.

-A whimper escaped Betty, and Abigail grabbed the glass and threw it’s contents into the fire.
+A whimper escaped Betty, and Abigail grabbed the glass and threw its contents into the fire.
 The logs hissed in protest.

 “What are you about, tryin’ to freeze us all,” Tituba said.

 “My apologies,” Abigail said, staring at the reduced flames.
-Her eyes began to water, but the coffin-shaped-egg was still seared into her mind.
+Her eyes began to water, but the coffin-shaped egg was still seared into her mind.
 Abigail’s death omen did not bode well for anyone, and this game, this witchcraft, could kill them all, especially her.

 Tituba brought more logs to the fire and Abigail tried to catch her eye.
 Tituba refused to look at her, though.
 Abigail pulled the girls into a corner of the room.
 The fire and candlelight didn’t reach them, and the small windows did little to light the room.
-The cold pushed through their wooden dresses.
-Even in the dark Abigail could see the fear in the other girls eyes.
+The cold pushed through their woolen dresses.
+Even in the dark Abigail could see the fear in the other girls’ eyes.

 “I knew this to be a terrible mistake,” Betty said, her chin trembling.